She's been two for a whole week, so we thought it was time to have another owl party!

 |The doorknob luckily did not become an issue, even when kids were blindfolded.
 Phew.|

 I drew the outline of a tree on a roll of paper, then the kids painted it.
-(Some of Iris's painting did end up on the tree--once she figured out how to make "dots" she was more into it.)
+(Some of Little Sister's painting did end up on the tree--once she figured out how to make "dots" she was more into it.)

 Another favor I added to the bags were these little coloring books.
 I made the cover page from cardstock and just used regular letter paper for the inside pages.
 I found several free downloads of owls to color in and made a little booklet.
 I got the idea to make these when I saw a cute crayon roll--I didn't have time to go hunting for owl fabric for this party, but I will totally make another theme coloring book and coordinating crayon roll for the next kid's birthday party!